bolu-atx/boludev.github.io/_posts/2024-05-26-asyncio-from-scratch.md

 ---

 `asyncio` in Python is a library that provides a way to write concurrent code using the `async` and `await` syntax.
 It is built on top of the `asyncio` event loop, which is a single-threaded event loop that runs tasks concurrently.
-In this post, we will explore how `asyncio` works from scratch by implementing our own event loop runtime.
+Inspired by a similar post by [Jacob](https://jacobpadilla.com/articles/recreating-asyncio), we will explore how `asyncio` works from scratch by implementing our own event loop runtime with Python generators.

 <!--more-->